 - Policy Implications

-For more policy ideas about Truancy, Suspensions & Expulsions, see kidsdata.org’s Research & Links section, or visit Attendance Works, the National Center for School Engagement, and the Dignity in Schools Campaign.
-Also see Policy Implications on kidsdata.org under these topics: School Connectedness, High School Graduation, and Bullying/Harassment at School.
+For more information, see kidsdata.org’s Research & Links section, or visit Attendance Works and Fix School Discipline.
+Also see Policy Implications under these kidsdata.org topics: School Climate, School Safety, and Bullying and Harassment at School.

 Sources for this narrative: